rcpsolutions-net/markdown-docs/database-macro-types.md

 ### Understanding Vectors: The Language of Modern AI

-This document explains the fundamental concept behind vector databases: what a vector is, and what it means to "convert" data into one.
+This section explains the fundamental concept behind vector databases: what a vector is, and what it means to "convert" data into one.

 ---